derbedhruv/openDR/README.md

 All dependencies can be installed by running `install.sh`, sudo password would be required if some dependencies are not present.
 We recommend installing the software on a fresh dedicated rPI.

 ## Deploying the application
-The repository must be cloned into the 'home' folder of Raspberry Pi, i.e., `/home/pi/` or just the `~` path.
+The repository must be cloned into the 'home' folder of Raspberry Pi, i.e., `/home/pi/` or just the `~` path, all environment variables are set with respect to this!
 The name of the user should be **pi** (which is the default on new rPI OS installations).